Google My Business is one of many tools we use at WSI Connect to increase traffic and generate leads for our clients.

 - Analyzing GMB

 What is Google My Business and Why is it important?

-A Google My Business (GMB) account lets you claim and manage how your business is viewed in Google Search (knowledge panel), Google Maps and Local Finder.
+A Google My Business (GMB) account lets you claim and manage how your business is viewed in Google Search, Google Maps, and Local Finder.

-Your listing (see example below) displays key business information before a user clicks through to your website, provides a simple method for contact and increases traffic to your website, social channels and business.
+Your listing appears as a knowledge panel on Google Search (see example below).
+It displays key business information before a user clicks through to your website, provides a simple method for contact, and increases traffic to your website, social channels, and business.